jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetLayout.md

 #Arranging Widgets
 ---

-###Sequential programming
+###Sequential Layout
 ---
-By default, each new widget is simply added on a new line.
+By default, each new widget is simply added on a new row.
 That way, you can very quickly, create a simple GUI:

 ```python
 from appJar import gui